 Galaxy S7 Software Features

 The Samsung Galaxy S7 has a lot of software features that can hurt battery life, and others that improve it.
 As a result, we’ll want to disable some or try using others if the situation presents itself.

 By default, the Galaxy S7 has tons of gesture and motion controls enabled out of the box.
 Like swiping a hand over the screen to take a screenshot, keeping the screen on if the sensor above the screen senses eyes looking at it, to even putting the phone up to your head while reading a text message to instantly call that person.
 These are helpful, but they drain the battery waiting to be used, and most people don’t even know they exist.

 Battery Saver And Performance Modes

-On Android 7.0 Nougat Samsung changed the screen resolution to 1080p, instead of Quad-HD.
+Also, with Android 7.0 Nougat Samsung changed the screen resolution to 1080p, instead of Quad-HD.
 This helps battery life and most don’t even notice the difference.
 However, you can always change it back if you’d like.
 We recommend keeping the screen resolution at 1080p for the best Galaxy S7 battery life.

 Other Quick Tips